-In last decade, there has been a big shift toward remote work, telecommuting and greater flexibility to work from coworking spaces and coffee shops.
+In last decade, there has been a big shift among startups and established technology companies toward remote work, telecommuting and greater flexibility for their employees to work from home, coworking spaces and coffee shops.

-Previously, most remote jobs were for software developers and graphic designers but now the world of remote work is opening up to a wider range of digital skillsets in the knowledge-based economy.
-A growing number of startups and established companies are now hiring for remote jobs in marketing, customer success, recruitment, copywriting, social media and sales.
+I’m seeing that a growing number of startups and established companies are also hiring for remote jobs in marketing, customer success, recruitment, copywriting, social media and sales.

-Where To Find Remote Work:
+Where To Find The Best Remote Jobs:

-If you’re ready to make the leap into location independence, these are the best websites to start exploring your options for remote work and apply for your first remote job opportunities:
+Here are the 20 best remote jobs websites to start exploring your options for remote work and apply for your first remote job:

 A beautifully designed curated list of remote jobs for developers, marketers, customer support specialists, content writers, designers, project managers and more.

-A popular job board for jobs that aren’t restricted by commutes or a particular geographic area.
-You find lots at high-growth startups like ConvertKit, Hotjar, Toptal, Zapier and MeetEdgar across a range of remote job categories that cover programming, marketing, customer success, recruitment, sales and design.
+You find will lots of remote jobs at high-growth startups like ConvertKit, Hotjar, Toptal, Zapier and MeetEdgar across a range of remote job categories that cover programming, marketing, customer success, recruitment, sales and design.